Applications open early January β€’ Close March 15

 Ready to Apply?

 Space is limited.
-Classrooms are selected based on readiness, outdoor space, and region.
+Classrooms are selected based on readiness and outdoor space.

 Apply to the Bee Buddies Program